Keep up with new talks and events as they appear by following us on Twitter @EyamMuseum

 'The saddest letter that ever my pen did write': Eyam in the Chatsworth Archives

-What links the story of Eyam to the Chatsworth estate?
+What links the story of Eyam to Chatsworth?
 How did 'the saddest letter', from William Mompesson about the death of his wife Catherine during the plague, end up in the Chatsworth archive collection?
 Find out more with special guest Fran Baker, Chatsworth's Archivist and Librarian, to hear about the many treasures kept in the archive collection of one of the most famous estates in the country.

 A lifetime of research: an interview with Fran Clifford